 “Your brother is worried about you.”
 Elijah shrugged his leather jacket riding up to reveal his gun, or at least one of them, as he did.
 “He’s otherwise occupied so he asked me to check up on you.”

 Jay snorted Michael was always otherwise occupied, though that had been a blessing more than a curse in recent years as his brother would have had quite a bit to say about his life choices.

 “Why you.”
 He spat and Elijah seemed mildly taken back by the amount of venom in his voice.
 “He doesn’t even like you.”

 The older immortal made a small noise of agreement as he looked Jay up and down.
-The reason Michael had blackmailed him into checking up on Jay was because he blamed him for the state his little brother was in, and it wasn’t completely unjustified either.
+The reason Michael had blackmailed him into checking up on Jay was that he blamed him for the state his little brother was in, and it wasn’t completely unjustified either.
 Not that he’d tell Jay that.
-Jay had left the immortals, and at the same time him, because compromise was not something Elijah was good at.
-Jay had already been planning on leaving the immortals, possibly to freelance, but after one confrontation to many he’d just cut off all contact.
+Jay had left the immortals, and at the same time him because compromise was not something Elijah was good at.
+Jay had already been planning on leaving the immortals, possibly to freelance, but after one confrontation too many he’d just cut off all contact.
 Elijah had tried to patch things up but Jay had made it perfectly clear he wanted nothing to do with him.

 “I assume everyone else was busy.”
 He replied with another shrug.

 “Well you can tell him I’m fine and the next time he wants to know he can call like a regular person.”